Have you chosen a freelance writing niche? One of the best ways to earn more as a freelance writer is to develop niche expertise.

-And contrary to popular belief, those aren’t the only good-paying niches around.
+And contrary to popular belief, those aren’t the only good-paying freelance writing niches around.

 Anything technical will do.
 For instance, I recently met a writer whose passionate hobby is jewelry-making.
 You think there are a lot of writers who know the technical aspects and emerging trends in metalsmithing?

 Manufacturers who use that method and need their products described would probably love to meet that writer.
 Ditto for trade publications for jewelry-makers and other industries that employ metalsmithing.

 The myth of the single freelance writing niche

 My story illustrates another point: You do not need or even want to specialize in one, single niche.
 If your one industry goes in the tank, then you’ve got nothing.